zcsherm/Proof-of-Concept-1-Biochemistry/README.md

 Was sick the last few days so progress was slow.
 I got the new unit tests working with the genome data stored a linked list.
 I also added a break condition on reading a genome.
 It will not read the last 100 bits.
 This just prevents an incomplete organ or gene from being created.
 Probably will find a more elegant solution.
 I also changed the opcodes to be inside of a range instead of specific values and that the default read length is 8 bits, instead of 5.
 This should give more space between organs.
 I found that a genome of 4800 length had a pretty decent number of genes each.

 I am beginning to move to stage 2 testing.
 I have most methods for mutation implemented, but need testing to confirm working.
 I also need to find a way to compare organisms for similarity.
 Perhaps each genes params decodes to a string that represents it?

+11/5

+Still sick, but had an idea for instinct and child rearing.
+Perhaps only a portion of the NN weights are inherited, but most come from being near adults.